WebAssembly/website/news/2025-03-27-spectec/index.md

 automating parts of the spec-writing and verification process.
-The idea quickly grew into designing a domain-specific language (DSL), in which the syntax and semantics of Wasm can be specified faithfully, and then generating all the mentioned artefacts from that _single source of truth_.
+The idea quickly grew into designing a domain-specific language (DSL), in which the syntax and semantics of Wasm can be specified faithfully, and then generating all the mentioned artifacts from that _single source of truth_.
 Lacking better ideas, we called the DSL "[SpecTec](https://people.mpi-sws.org/~rossberg/papers/Youn,%20Shin,%20Lee,%20Ryu,%20Breitner,%20Gardner,%20Lindley,%20Pretnar,%20Xiaojia,%20Watt,%20Rossberg%20-%20Bringing%20the%20WebAssembly%20Standard%20up%20to%20Speed%20with%20SpecTec.pdf)".